chaitan28/k8s_directory/5DAY-ingress/read.md

 - **Usage:** Directs traffic to a specific IP address.
 Essential for the basic functioning of websites and services.

 ### TXT Record
--**Purpose:** Stores text data for various purposes.
+- **Purpose:** Stores text data for various purposes.
--**Usage:** Commonly used for domain verification, email security protocols like SPF, DKIM, and DMARC.
+- **Usage:** Commonly used for domain verification, email security protocols like SPF, DKIM, and DMARC.

 ### CNAME Record
 - **Purpose:** Aliases one domain to another.